Lebothegizebo/Factorio-Bad-Apple/readme.md

 Config.ini:
     Ensure that the target resolution is a multiple of 2 (NOT ODD, MUST BE EVEN.), FFMPEG does not play well with odd resolutions.

+IF YOU CHANGE VIDEOS YOU MUST START FROM STEP ONE AGAIN!!
+OR THE DISPLAY WILL NOT WORK PROPERLY.

 Feel free to contact me for any help at discord.gg/FKmACzfZxP (MY DISCORD SERVER)